markusmoenig/Eldiron/docs/docs/rules.md

 You can change them in the creator via the **Game / Rules** item in the project tree.

+Rules are where the shared game math lives.
+Instead of repeating the same combat formulas, combat messages, or combat sound logic in every character script, you define them once here and let the engine apply them consistently.

+## What Rules Are For

+Think of rules as the **global gameplay math layer**.

+Scripts should usually decide things like:

+- when an NPC attacks
+- when it runs away
+- when it starts or stops tracking a target
+- what event should happen next

+Rules should usually decide things like:

+- how much damage a hit really does
+- how armor reduces damage
+- how spells differ from physical attacks
+- which combat message should be shown
+- which combat sound should play

+That keeps character scripts smaller and avoids copying the same combat logic into every NPC.

 ## Format

 Rules use **TOML**.